psychicDivine/ai-video-editor/README.md

 6. The **AI Director** will analyze your footage, finding the best moments that fit the music.
 7. Download your fully edited video!

+> **⚠️ Note:** This app does **not** keep upload history or user accounts.
+All uploaded files are deleted after processing, and your output video is deleted from the server after 1 hour.
+Please download your video as soon as it is ready.

 ## 📂 Project Structure

 ```